tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 For an atomic transaction, during the setup stage, someone provides the opposing party with the value *d*, and asserts it as the correct value.
 Once the transaction is signed it can be adjusted to complete the other transaction.
 Atomicity is achieved; but can only be used by the person who possesses this *d* value.
 Generally the party that stands to lose money requires the *d* value.

-The *d* value provides an interesting property with regards to atomicity, it is shared before signatures are public which in turn allows the two transactions to be atomic once the transactions are published and by taking difference of any two Schnorr signatures one is able to construct transcripts, such as an atomic swap multisig contract.
+The *d* value provides an interesting property with regards to atomicity.
+It is shared before signatures are public, which in turn allows the two transactions to be atomic once the transactions are published.
+By taking difference of any two Schnorr signatures one is able to construct transcripts, such as an atomic swap multisig contract.

 This is a critical feature for Mimblewimble, which was previously thought to be unable to support atomic swaps or lightning channels. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)